babelyx/en/whitepaper.md

 Babelyx not only transforms user content into a static sovereign asset but also generates a self-running store, thereby creating a smart marketplace.
 This is powered by Role Pacts that are stored as part of the sovereign content certificates.
 Role pacts are smart contracts defining rights and benefits of different market roles.
 Through Role Pacts, the underlying asset can circulate and appreciate automatically among various participant roles, perpetually increasing every participant's revenue.
 For example:

 - **Creator Pact** is an intrinsic part of the sovereign content asset.
-Once some piece of content is minted, the content creator becomes an indelible, unalterable and permanent property of the sovereign content.
+Once some piece of content is transformed into an asset, the content creator becomes an indelible, unalterable and permanent property of the sovereign content.
 In all subsequent appreciation of this asset, the original creator will automatically receive corresponding returns according to the Creator Pact.
 - **Visitor Pact** defines a decryption fee for visitors.
 Other user must pay the decryption fee to be able to visit the original content.
 Anyone else cannot decrypt the asset to see, copy or download the actual content.
 If the creator does't set a decription fee, it's default to 0, henceforce the content is open to public just like in a traditional UGC platform.
 - **Holder Pact** defines a purchase fee for buyers.
 A user who pays the purchase fee becomes a "holder" of a certain share of the asset.
 Holding rights apply to limited-supply shareable assets such as book copies, movie tickets, membership statuses, restaurant seats, rental time slots, etc. Users can transfer their limited slots at new prices to other holders, promoting sharing, circulation, and appreciation.
 - **Owner Pact** keeps track of the current owner of the asset and the buyout price for full ownership.
 Other users can acquire the asset by purchasing it outright, becoming the new owner.
 Each asset can only belong to one owner at any given time.
 The majority of the asset's revenue is enjoyed by its current owner.